Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation

 \section{Experiments}

 In this part, we conduct comparative experiments on multiple well-recognized benchmarks to demonstrate the effectiveness of our proposed AdaSolver framework in terms of solving efficiency and sample efficiency.
-Meanwhile, we also perform ablation studies and extensive studies to provide further insight into AdaSolver.
+Additionally, we conduct ablation studies and comprehensive investigations to offer deeper insights into the AdaSolver approach.